-3.7.1 Do Minimum Standards Still Apply?
+3.7.1.
+Do Minimum Standards Still Apply?
 (During Deployment Preparations).

 Army Regulation 420-1 authorizes commanders to reduce space allocation standards in preparation for deployment or redeployment.
+Use minimum adequacy standards, particularly for UH bed space, sparingly but as necessary.
+For mission necessity, commanders may reduce the 72 square feet/6.7 square meters' standard to 54 square feet/5.0 square meters to meet mission requirements.
+This maybe further reduced to 40 square feet (3.7. square meters) with the approval of the senior medical officer.
 Units must coordinate with garrison housing division staff in developing plans for deployment and redeployment of Soldiers to ensure a smooth transition, adherence to Army policy, and property accountability.

-If deploying Soldiers are to secure their personal household goods in their modules/sleeping rooms/spaces for the duration of their deployment, termination procedures will not be conducted.
+If deploying Soldiers are to secure their personal household goods in their modules/sleeping rooms/spaces for the duration of their deployment, coordination with the Transportation Office and termination procedures will not be conducted.
 Units will develop proper accountability and security measures to safeguard Soldiers' personal belongings in their modules/sleeping rooms/spaces, and furnishings.